 Draft resolutions are not eligible for formal consideration on the floor of GA Committees and the Concurrent GA Plenary until they receive the sponsorship of at least 25 percent of the total delegations in attendance at the Conference.
 The specific number of sponsors needed is announced at the first session of each committee.
 For ECOSOC and reporting bodies, draft resolutions and reports require the sponsorship of at least 25 percent of total delegations registered for that simulation.
-In the Security Council, only one sponsor is required.
-Additional sponsors may be added as the document is written, in caucusing sessions, or at a later point in the Conference until the draft resolution has been moved to the floor, at which point a delegation may only become a sponsor with the consent of the original sponsors.
-Once a vote on a contested amendment to the draft resolution/report, or draft resolution/report has been taken, no new sponsors may be added to the draft resolution/report, as it has become the property of the body and not the sponsors.
+In the Security Councils, only one sponsor is required.
+Additional sponsors may be added as the document is written, in caucusing sessions or at a later point in the Conference until the draft resolution has been moved to the floor, at which point a delegation may only become a sponsor with the consent of the original sponsors.
+Once a vote on a contested amendment to the draft resolution or report, or on the draft resolution or report itself has been taken, no new sponsors may be added to the draft resolution or report, as it has become the property of the body and not the sponsors.

-To facilitate the process of discussing, creating, combining and changing drafts, a motion for a suspension of the meeting may be entertained near the beginning of each simulation.
+To facilitate the process of discussing, creating, combining and changing drafts, a motion for a suspension of the meeting may be entertained.
 It is recommended that Representatives use this time to discuss the problems facing their simulation and to begin the creation of documents or combination of existing drafts proposed by the delegations.
-This session will be the Representatives' first opportunity to formally enter the United Nation political process of working with others in an attempt to build consensus.
+These sessions offer Representatives an opportunity to formally enter the United Nations political process of working with others in an attempt to build consensus.